Dude-Bear/blocktopus/README.md

 ---

 ## The Pitch Deck
-There is currently no running version of the Blocktopus web application, but below are some impressions from a pitch deck
+Below are some impressions from the pitch deck:

 <div>
 <img